Makeover Documentation

 application is started,

-if the Remember Theme Setting is checked on
+if the Remember Theme Setting is checked

-the global extension.
+on the global extension.

-By default, the INI Section will be the Application name, but in some cases
+By default, the INI Section will be the Application name, but in some

-To complete the picture, there is a code template which restores the Theme to
+To complete the picture, there is a code template which restores the Theme

-the default (global extension) setting.
+to the default (global extension) setting.

 Tip: If you are using this feature, then

-it's a good idea to keep the style, and the graphics the style uses, in the
+it's a good idea to keep the style, and the graphics the style uses, in

-Graphics are stored in the Style Directory ticked on.
-(See the docs for
+Graphics are stored in the Style Directory

-the global extension here.)
+ticked on.
+(See the docs for the global extension here.)

-Makeover ships with the following Application files.
+Makeover ships with the following examples

 Windows XP / Vista

 Windows XP introduced the concept of a Manifest file.
-This is basically a small

-text file that either resides in the same directory as your EXE, or is linked
+This is basically a small text file that either resides in the same

-into the EXE itself as a resource.
-If it exists then your
+directory as your EXE, or is linked into the EXE itself as a resource.
+If

-program will use the Windows XP style controls, when running on XP, and Windows
+it exists then your program will use the Windows XP style controls, when

-Vista style controls when running on Windows Vista.
-Under earlier versions
+running on XP, and Windows Vista style controls when running on Windows

-of Windows the file has no effect.
+Vista.
+Under earlier versions of Windows the file has no effect.

-If the Manifest file is present then all your check boxes, radio buttons, and
+If the Manifest file is present then all your check boxes, radio buttons,

-also change to use Windows XP style buttons.
+Icons will also change to use Windows XP style buttons.

-If the "Use XP on XP" switch is set (on the global Makeover extension) then
+If the "Use XP on XP" switch is set (on the global Makeover extension)

-your style file).
+setting in your style file).

 In later versions of Clarion it's possible to embed a manifest directly